Does Grab Holdings (GRAB) Pay a Dividend? (2026)

 The bottom line on the GRAB dividend

-Grab Holdings (GRAB) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+Grab Holdings (GRAB) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the GRAB guide.
 Walnut can show how GRAB fits your real portfolio.
 It is not an investment adviser.

 FAQ